Caulking your roof when it’s raining isn’t recommended, as the water leaves the sealant joints susceptible to damage.

-This means you should never apply sealants in heavy fog, snowfall, or freezing rain since they wouldn’t adhere as well to wet surfaces.
+This means you should never apply sealants in heavy fog, snowfall, or freezing rain since they wouldn’t adhere well to wet surfaces.

-If you want strong joints that will last, only apply the sealant when the substrate is dry, and weather conditions are moderate.
+If you want strong joints that will last, only apply the sealant when the substrate is dry and weather conditions are moderate.

 But what if the weather isn’t cooperating, or you just don’t have time to wait for a dry day?

-Caulking for Wet Surfaces
+Caulking for Wet Surfaces and Metal Roofs

-Most sealants are designed to provide a watertight seal when applied on dry surfaces, and they may not adhere properly when applied to wet surfaces.
+Unfortunately, most of the sealants are designed to provide a watertight seal when applied on dry surfaces, and they may not adhere properly when applied to wet surfaces.

-It’s an ideal sealant for various construction and repair projects, including sealing around windows and doors, sealing bathtubs and showers, and gutter repairs.
+It’s an ideal sealant for various construction and repair projects, including sealing around windows and doors, bathtubs and showers, and gutter repairs.

-It also has excellent UV resistance and can be used indoors and outdoors.
-The cured sealant is mildew resistant and can even be painted 24 hours after application.
+This sealant has excellent adhesion and will remain crystal clear and permanently flexible even on damp surfaces indoors and outdoors.
+The cured sealant has excellent UV resistance, is mildew resistant, and can even be painted 24 hours after application.

-Applying Caulk Sealant to Wet Surfaces
+Applying Caulk Sealant to Metal Roofs and Other Wet Surfaces

-This will help you determine whether the sealant is sticking to the substrate and not washing away due to water.
+After purchasing the caulk sealant for your metal roof to apply in the rain, do the test on a small area first to determine whether the sealant is sticking to the substrate and not washing away due to water.

-- Clean and prep the area to make sure its free of dirt, debris, or other old caulk material
+- Clean and prep the roofing area to make sure its free of dirt, debris, or other old caulk material

 - While applying the sealant, use a caulking gun to ensure an even and smooth application without releasing too much pressure